nihui/dain-ncnn-vulkan/README.md

 # DAIN ncnn Vulkan

-ncnn implementation of DAIN, Depth-Aware Video Frame Interpolation.
+An ncnn implementation of DAIN, Depth-Aware Video Frame Interpolation.

 dain-ncnn-vulkan uses the [ncnn project](https://github.com/Tencent/ncnn) as the universal neural network inference framework.

 ## Download

-Download Windows/Linux/MacOS Executable for Intel/AMD/Nvidia GPU
+Download the Windows/Linux/MacOS executable for Intel/AMD/Nvidia GPUs:

 **https://github.com/nihui/dain-ncnn-vulkan/actions**

-This package includes all the binaries and models required.
+Packages include all the binaries and models required.
 It is portable, so no CUDA or Caffe runtime environment is needed :)

 ## About DAIN